-Nearly all states use a one-year “base period” to determine whether you’ve earned enough in wages to qualify for unemployment.
+Nearly all states use a one-year base period to determine whether you've earned enough in wages to qualify for unemployment.
 The Nebraska Department of Labor (DOL), the agency that administers unemployment benefits, will look to the five quarters immediately preceding your claim.
 The first four out of those five quarters is considered the base period.
-For example, if you file your claim in July of 2018, your base period will be April of 2017 to March of 2018.
-(For more information, see Nolo's article, Unemployment Compensation: Understanding the Base Period.)
+For example, if you file your claim in July of 2019, your base period will be April of 2018 to March of 2019.

 One of the most disputed issues between employers and employees is whether the employee is out of work through no fault of his or her own.
 Like most other states, Nebraska treats layoffs, terminations, and voluntary resignations differently.